Chapter 11

 Software for CGI Production

 CGI pops up everywhere these days.
-You spot it in blockbuster movies, slick ads, and even in walkthroughs of buildings that only exist on someone’s laptop.
-It’s digital wizardry, and it fools your eyes every time.
-But please keep in mind that the magic doesn’t happen on its own.
+It appears in blockbuster movies, slick ads, and even in walkthroughs of buildings that only exist on someone’s laptop.
+It’s digital wizardry, but please keep in mind that the magic doesn’t happen on its own.
 It all comes down to the right tools and plugins.
 And honestly, the tech just keeps leveling up.
 It’s faster now, smarter, and way more impressive than it used to be.
-No wonder some CGI looks so real; you have to do a double-take.
+No wonder some CGI looks so real that it often requires a second glance.
+So, what is the best software for CGI, what are the must-have rendering plugins, and where could CGI software be heading next?

 The Best CGI Software Right Now